bartromb/YASAFlaskified/README.md

 YASA Flaskified is a web application leveraging Flask, Redis, Gunicorn, and Nginx to provide an accessible platform for EEG data processing, sleep analysis, and results visualization.
 It integrates YASA for advanced scientific analysis while offering a user-friendly interface for researchers and practitioners.

+You can find the full project on GitHub at: [YASA Flaskified Repository](https://github.com/bartromb/YASAFlaskified)

 ---

 ## Features